 2100.2 The District will attempt to provide reasonable accommodation for known physical or mental disabilities if a job applicant or employee is otherwise qualified, unless undue hardship related to the necessity of business operations would result, in accordance with federal or state law.
-An applicant or employee who requires accommodation in order to perform the essential functions of the job should inform the General Manager, or his or her supervisor, to request an evaluation of such an accommodation.
+An applicant or employee who requires accommodation in order to perform the essential functions of the job should inform the General Manager, or their supervisor, to request an evaluation of such an accommodation.
 Generally, an interactive process meeting will be scheduled to discuss the request, job duties and possible accommodations.

-Employee or applicant should contact his or her supervisor, Director of Finance and Administration, or the General Manager for further information.
+Employee or applicant should contact their supervisor, Human Resources Generalist, Director of Finance and Administration, or the General Manager for further information.

-POLICY TITLE: Demotion - Non-disciplinary POLICY NUMBER: 2102
+POLICY TITLE: Demotion - Non-disciplinary

-2102.1 The General Manager may demote an employee, with the written consent of the employee, to a vacant position in lieu of layoff, provided the employee possesses the desired qualifications for the position to which he/she is assigned.
+2102.1 The General Manager may demote an employee, with the written consent of the employee, to a vacant position in lieu of layoff, provided the employee possesses the desired qualifications for the position to which they are assigned.